thunder-project/thunder-extraction/README.md

 #### `model.transform(data)`

-Transform a new data set using the `model`.
-As with fitting, `data` can either be a `thunder` `images` object, or an `x by y by z by t` `numpy` array.
-It will return a `thunder` `series` object.
+Transform a new data set using the `model`, by averaging pixels within each of the `regions`.
+As with fitting, `data` can either be a [`thunder`](https://github.com/thunder-project/thunder) `images` object, or a `numpy` array with shape `t,x,y(,z)`.
+It will return a [`thunder`](https://github.com/thunder-project/thunder) `series` object.

 ## list of algorithms

-The following algorithms are available:
+Here are all the algorithms currently available.

 #### `NMF(k=10, max_iterations=10, threshold=0.5, overlap=0.5)`

-Perform local non-negative matrix factorization and threshold to yield binary spatial regions.
+Perform local non-negative matrix factorization and thresholding to yield binary spatial regions.

 - `k` number of components
 - `max_iterations` maximum number of iterations to perform